WHAT IS FOREX

 The stocks market is where traders gather to buy and sell some products to benefit from the price differences, like the gold stock market, the silver stock market, the oil stock market, etc. The global currency exchange is one of those stock markets, where different currencies are bought and sold to benefit from the currency price differences.

 The global currency exchange is called the foreign exchange, known as Forex (FX), and is also known as the currency market.
-These names come from historical background.
+These names come from historical backgrounds.
 After World War II, the Bretton agreement was signed in 1947, which included currency assessment by comparing it to the Dollar instead of gold.
 There was stability in the rates between currencies and the dollars before 1947; therefore, currency trading was not possible due to the absence of noteworthy fluctuations.
 In 1947, U.S president Richard Nixon decided to untie the connection between the Dollar and other currencies.
 Since then, the prosperity of the market was created due to fluctuations in currency values.
 However, it is limited to the biggest banks and investment houses because of the huge amounts needed for trading to benefit from this fluctuation.

 Since the beginning of the Internet revolution in the mid-nineties and the development of the leverage and the margin, the currency market expanded and became available even for the small traders.
 The Forex currency market is currently considered the biggest financial market globally, where the rate of trading reaches three trillion dollars daily.

-Advantages of the Forex market
+Advantages of the Forex

 The Forex market is characterized by some features such as:

-Around the clock activity: The currency market activity is continuous for 24 hours, five days a week.
+Around-the-clock activity: The currency market activity is continuous for 24 hours, five days a week.
 Saturdays and Sundays are off.

 High liquidity: The currency market is the biggest trading market in the world, with a trading volume of two thousand billion dollars daily, which means the presence of buyers and sellers round the clock.

-Fairness and transparency of the market: The immensity of the currency market and the fact that it is affected only by the official data regarding the biggest countries in the world economically and the officials of these countries, making the currency market the most transparent.
+Fairness and transparency of the market: The immensity of the currency market and the fact that it is affected only by the official data regarding the biggest countries in the world economically and the officials of these countries, make the currency market the most transparent.
 There are no secrets or manipulation there.

 Benefiting from the rising and falling market: Since currency trading is based upon pairs, if the rate of one currency increases, the rate of the other currency decreases against it, like a balance.